Our places star in Death Comes to Pemberley

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Three of our places, Hardcastle Crags, Fountains Abbey and Studley Royal estate and Treasurer's House, will be starring in BBC One’s Pride and Prejudice sequel Death Comes to Pemberley.
+Three of our places, Hardcastle Crags, Fountains Abbey and Studley Royal estate and Treasurer's House, starred in BBC One’s Pride and Prejudice sequel Death Comes to Pemberley.

-Adapted from PD James' internationally bestselling novel, with Matthew Rhys (The Americans, Brothers And Sisters) taking the lead role as Mr Darcy, the period drama come crime-thriller will be aired on BBC One over three nights from 26 December at 8.15pm.
+Adapted from PD James' internationally bestselling novel, with Matthew Rhys (The Americans, Brothers And Sisters) taking the lead role as Mr Darcy, the period drama come crime-thriller aired on BBC One over three nights last December.

 As Matthew Rhys, explains: 'PD James, the crime novelist took Pride and Prejudice and used the characters, set them forward six years and set it with a crime novel back story, so that’s our story.'
 He continues: 'It’s a way of reprising the television role of Mr Darcy but he’s a different Darcy to Colin (Firth) he’s not the Darcy Colin was, he’s six years on, he’s older, wiser, happier.'

-Supported with investment from Screen Yorkshire through the European Regional Development Fund, filming took place across the county earlier this summer.
+Supported with investment from Screen Yorkshire through the European Regional Development Fund, filming took place across the county last summer.

 We provided a number of locations, including Hardcastle Crags, a beautiful wooded valley near Hebden Bridge in West Yorkshire, which doubled up as Pemberley woods.